DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 ## Good practice

-During procurement, the following should be demonstrated:
+During procurement you should demonstrate:

 * how the product can link with early help, virtual school, education, health systems and other existing systems, including across multi-agency partnerships
 * how the product can link with future systems local authorities might adopt